Back to guides

 Azure Architecture Guide

-Review checklist for teams moving Azure AI Foundry, agents, AI Search, MCP tools, and Azure OpenAI patterns toward production.
+A production readiness checklist for teams moving Azure AI Foundry agents, AI Search, MCP tools, and Azure OpenAI patterns from pilot to production.

 Azure AI FoundryMCPContainer AppsGovernance